loopmediagroup/es-alchemy/README.md

 Allow connection to AWS Elasticsearch instance by passing in object containing `accessKeyId` and `secretAccessKey`.

-## Mapping Versions
+## Index Versions

-Mappings are versioned using a computed hash deduced from their schema.
+Indices are versioned using a computed hash deduced from their schema.
 So an index named `foo` uses multiple mappings as `foo@HASH` under the hood.
 When updating or deleting a document the document is removed from all old version and updated in the current version as required.

+When the version of an index changes the new index mapping needs to be created.
+Calling `mapping.create` on every initialization should be ok to do.

 ## Api